GrumpyMeow/proxmox-tips/frigate-docker-lxc.md

 # Initialization
 We will using the init-system which is part of the Frigate Docker container.
 This init-system (`s6-overlay`) manages the several parallel processes for Frigate.
 Normally in LXC-containers `systemd` is used, but for this container this is not neccesary.
+Be aware that the init-system will stop the LXC-container when an error occurs or the configuration is changed.

 # Process